 - An early issue of Grant Morrisson's Animal Man featured the tragic "Red Mask" who'd always wanted to fly.
 In the 50's he touched a glowing meteor hoping it would give him powers; it did but the power was a literal death touch, any person or animal he touched would die.
 He feels he has no choice but to become a villain, something he's not very successful at.
 Animal Man runs into him in the midst of a last hurrah, attacking San Diego with lowtech robots he'd won in a poker game.
 Now elderly, overweight and dying of cancer he throws himself off a building and Animal Man is too late to save him.

 - The Touch Of Death is common in the Marvel Universe.
 Besides Rogue and Wither, there's Selene the former Black Queen of the Hellfire Club, a mutant with a life draining touch who has lived for millenia thanks to her powers, during which she also became a powerful sorceress.
 One of her followers, Lois London aka Mortis, constantly emits a disruptive energy field that can induce heart attacks in living creatures.
 X-Force member Joshua Foley aka Elixir can use his bio-manipulation abilities to kill people (pretty horribly too).
 Dark Young Avengers member Melter can, well, melt anything with a touch, and much like Wither, accidentally killed his parents this way.
+(And to top off the list, we have Hela.
+Kinda cheating since she is a Death Goddess.)

 - Alpha Flight villain Deadly Ernest was an example of both this and The Punishment: as a soldier in World War I, he was killed in battle, but rejected Death when she came for him.
 As a result, he was cursed to kill every living thing he touched.
 He ended up using the power to set himself up as a crime boss.